 Registration with Simply Guitar or Yousician is uncomplicated, but has significant differences .

-Visit Yousician's homepage to get information about the application and a helpful blog with instructions for using the app.
-This source offers valuable resources to find out comprehensive information in advance of registration.
+Visit the Yousician homepage to get information about the application and a helpful blog with instructions on how to use the app.
+This source offers valuable resources to thoroughly inform yourself before registering.

-With Simply Guitar, the procedure is less apparent.
-As soon as you open the website in your browser, you will only show you a violet button for immediate registration.
+With Simply Guitar, the approach is less obvious.
+As soon as you open the website in your browser, you will only see a purple button for immediate registration.

-The parent company Simply (formerly Joytunes) offers some background information on the app on its website, but it remains.
-You can find short descriptions in the Apple Store and Google Play.
+The parent company Simply (formerly JoyTunes) offers some background information about the app on its website, but that's about it.
+You can find brief descriptions in the Apple Store and on Google Play.

-Registration at Yousician can be made online.
+Registration with Yousician can be done online.
 After selecting a subscription and creating an account, you can download the desktop application or switch to the mobile app.

 Your musical journey then begins with the Yousician learning path at the "Basics" level.
-Here you can complete the basic lessons or explore the rest if you already have previous knowledge.
-Make sure not to leave the given path if possible, since the further learning path is no longer clearly visible.
+Here you can complete the basic lessons or explore the rest if you already have some prior knowledge.
+Make sure not to deviate from the given path, as the further learning journey will then no longer be clearly visible.

-An in-app help at Yousician is only available to a limited extent.
-If you have any questions, you have to return to the website and search for answers in the knowledge database.
-You will also find what you are looking for on YouTube.
+In-app help at Yousician is only available to a limited extent.
+If you have questions, you need to return to the website and search the knowledge base for answers.
+You can also find tutorials on YouTube.

-Based on the answers, your individual course is adapted, similar to Yousician.
+Based on the answers, your individual course progression will be adjusted, similar to Yousician.

-As with Yousician, you start your course at Simply Guitar with the "Basics 1" level.
+Like with Yousician, you start your course progression at Simply Guitar with the "Basics 1" level.
 After successful completion, you have free navigation.

-At Simply Guitar there are in-app help for beginners, but some content is more designed for pianists than for guitarists.
+At Simply Guitar, there is in-app help for beginners, but some content is designed more for pianists than for guitarists.

 B. handling / usability

-It takes some time and effort to familiarize yourself with navigation in Yousician, as already mentioned.
-Nevertheless, it is worth staying because everything in the end makes sense.
+It takes some time and effort to get familiar with navigating Yousician, as mentioned earlier.
+Nevertheless, it's worth sticking with it, as everything makes sense in the end.

 Yousician is divided into three main sections on the top level: songs, learning and challenges.
 The area "songs" usually comes first, since the view of playing our favorite songs is often the incentive to learn guitar.